Royal corgis: History

 The Queen was very fond of corgis since she was a small child, having fallen in love with the corgis owned by the children of the Marquess of Bath.
 King George VI brought home Dookie in 1933.
 A photograph from George VI's photo album shows a ten-year-old Princess Elizabeth (later Queen Elizabeth II) with Dookie at Balmoral.
 Elizabeth and her sister Princess Margaret would feed Dookie by hand from a dish held by a footman.
-The other early favorite corgi during the same time was Jane.
+The other early favourite corgi during the same time was Jane.

-Elizabeth II's mother, at that time Queen Elizabeth, introduced a disciplined regimen for the dogs; each was to have its own wicker basket, raised above the floor to avoid drafts.
+Elizabeth II's mother, at that time Queen Elizabeth, introduced a disciplined regimen for the dogs; each was to have its own wicker basket, raised above the floor to avoid draughts.
 Meals were served for each dog in its own dish, the diet approved by veterinary experts with no tidbits from the royal table.
 A proprietary brand of meat dog biscuits was served in the morning, while the late afternoon meal consisted of dog meal with gravy.
 Extra biscuits were handed out for celebrations and rewards.

 Crackers (24 December 1939, Windsor – November, 1953) was one of the Queen Mother's corgis, and nearly a constant companion; he retired with the Queen Mother to the Castle of Mey in Scotland.
 In 1944, Elizabeth was given Susan as a gift on her 18th birthday.
 Susan accompanied Elizabeth on her honeymoon in 1947.
 The corgis owned by the Queen are descended from Susan.
 Rozavel Sue, daughter of Rozavel Lucky Strike, an international champion, was one of the Queen's corgis in the early 1950s.

+One of Elizabeth's corgis mated with a Dachshund named Pipkin who belonged to Princess Margaret which resulted in the first royal dorgi.
+The two siblings would later breed more dorgis.

 When Elizabeth and Prince Philip visited Grand Cayman in 1983, government officials gave her black coral sculptures of a corgi and a horse as a gift, both made by Bernard Passman.